 Scorpion King Exterminating is sending this to you because you may have already inquired about Tick service or need to know how Ticks should be treated for optimal results.
 We not only treat, we like to educate our customers.
 So here are some great truths and pro tips moving forward.

 Pro tip: It’s not the heat that kills them!
 It’s the dryness!!
 Ticks require moisture to survive and will rapidly desiccate and die in dry conditions—and a quick spin in the dryer is all that’s needed to crisp ’em to death.
 (Ticks can actually survive a hot-water run through the washing machine.)
 This is why you don’t want to shampoo your rugs or wash any items as they can survive moisture.
 We do not recommend shampooing rugs.
-Treating rugs for ticks does not require a broadcast spray of product on your rug as you would with Fleas; this is because Ticks do not have the same type of larvae, like the fleas.
+Treating rugs for ticks does not require a spray of product on your rug as you would with Fleas; this is because Ticks do not have the same type of larvae, as fleas.
 Interior we would only treat the baseboard areas as Ticks like to reside in cracks and crevices for safety.
-On our exterior service we treat the entire property as they may be hiding under rocks, near edges or turf, under shrubs and any voids.
-As we stated above they hide in areas for safety unlike fleas, which they can be all over.
+On our exterior service, we treat the entire property as if it may be hiding under rocks, near edges or turf, under shrubs, and any voids.
+As we stated above they hide in areas for safety unlike fleas, which can be all over.

-And there’s one sure-fire way to kill any ticks that might have hitched a ride on your clothing.
-Throw any potential tick-bearing clothes or sheets, blankets, dog beds in the dryer and run it on high heat for 10 -20 minutes on highest setting.
+And there’s one surefire way to kill any ticks that might have hitched a ride on your clothing.
+Throw any potential tick-bearing clothes or sheets, blankets, or dog beds in the dryer and run it on high heat for 10 -20 minutes on the highest setting.

-So anytime you’re out in tick country—hiking, gardening, or being otherwise active in known tick areas—consider stripping down as soon as you get back inside, firing up a tick dryer death cycle, and thoroughly checking yourself in the process, and always check your pets.
+So anytime you’re out in tick country—hiking, gardening, or being otherwise active in known tick areas—consider stripping down as soon as you get back inside, firing up a tick dryer death cycle, thoroughly checking yourself in the process, and always checking your pets.